ARCHER2-HPC/archer2-fortran-inter/section-2.03/README.md

-Dynamic type will also be relevant when procedures are considered: polymorhic dummy arguments take on the dynamic type of the associated actual arguemnt.
+Dynamic type will also be relevant when procedures are considered: polymorhic dummy arguments take on the dynamic type of the associated actual argument.

 ### Exercise (2 minutes)

-Compile the second example togther with your updated `object_type.f90` which includes a `charged_sphere_t`:
+Compile the second example together with your updated `object_type.f90` which includes a `charged_sphere_t`:
 ```
 $ ftn example2.f90 object_type.f90